Binary upgrade

 Recommended forsystemd, containers, k8sLegacy deployments

-For zero-downtime upgrades with client migration, run in foreground mode. systemd manages the process lifecycle:
+For zero-downtime upgrades with client migration, run in foreground mode. systemd manages the process lifecycle.
+Use Type=notify so the unit reaches active only after pg_doorman signals readiness, and the child process can update MainPID to itself during SIGUSR2 upgrades:

 [Service]